laurencedusault/a-temporary-repo/README.md

 # a-temporary-repo
-##Funding for fight against youth incarceration goes to local PDs.
-Nonprofits say th emoney could be better invested.
+## Funding for fight against youth incarceration goes to local PDs.
+Nonprofits say the money could be better invested.